Tarini1103/healio-android-app/README.md

 This app uses standard Android architecture with Activities and Fragments.
 Firebase integration is used for authentication and cloud storage.
 PDFBox is used locally for text extraction.

+## 🚀 Future Enhancements

+- **AI Integration for Better Summarization**: Integrating advanced AI models to provide more accurate and contextually relevant medical report summaries.

+- **Voice Assistant**: Adding a voice-based assistant to allow users to interact with the app hands-free, especially useful for users with disabilities or in emergency situations.

+- **Multi-Language Support**: Adding support for multiple languages to make the app accessible to a broader audience globally.

+- **Real-Time Doctor Chat**: Allow users to have real-time consultations with medical professionals based on the extracted report data.

+- **Health Data Integration**: Integrating with wearables like smartwatches to gather health data such as heart rate, blood pressure, etc., and syncing this with the medical reports.

+- **PDF Auto-Upload**: Implementing an auto-upload feature that scans and extracts text from newly added medical reports automatically.

+- **Enhanced User Profile**: Adding the ability for users to track their medical history and store multiple reports over time.

+- **Push Notifications**: Sending reminders for follow-ups or new health tips based on the medical data the user uploads.

+- **Security Features**: Implementing end-to-end encryption for medical data to ensure patient confidentiality and trust.

 ## 📄 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.